Zach Bogosian, Jason Botterill and the Buffalo Sabres' Bloated Blue Line

 Perhaps the bigger concern is whether Krueger and Botterill are on the same page.
 Why would Botterill acquire a player (for multiple draft picks) for his coach not to play him?
 It’s a real head scratcher.

-It’ll be interesting to see how things play out in the months ahead and if either are on the roster in Buffalo next season.
+It’ll be interesting to see how things play out in the weeks ahead and if either are on the Sabres’ roster after the trade deadline.